strangeloopcanon/Horace/docs/reward.md

 - When enabling meter, how strict should stress alignment be for modern free-verse variants?

 ---

+## Optional: Grammar Accuracy

+Why: When training prose or explanatory text, a light grammatical correctness preference can help, while poetry often benefits from deliberate disfluency.
+Keep this off by default; enable per preset or via CLI weight override.

+How: `tools/reward.py::grammar_accuracy_score` tries `language_tool_python` to count rule matches and converts errors-per-100-words to a [0,1] score with a smooth decay (0 errors → 1.0).
+Style issues are excluded by default; configure to include.
+If the package isn’t installed, a fallback heuristic checks sentence capitalization and terminal punctuation.

+Enable:
+- Set `weights.grammar > 0` in the preset or in `weights_override` of the run config, or set `enable_grammar: true` in the preset.
+- Optional install: `pip install language-tool-python` (import name `language_tool_python`).
+A local Java LanguageTool server is supported by the library but not required.

+Config:
+- `reward.enable_grammar: true|false`
+- `reward.grammar.lang: "en-US" | "en-GB" | ...`
+- `reward.grammar.count_style_as_errors: true|false` (default false)
+- `reward.grammar.max_errors_per_sentence: int` (allowance before scoring)
+- `reward.grammar.alpha: float` (decay in exp(-alpha * errors_per_100w))

 ## v0.1 Upgrades (targeted, high leverage)